ubalderas/apiTestingDemo/README.md

 ### The testCases Folder

 This folder contains JSON files which themselves contain collections of testCaseObjects that are used during test runs.
+The JSON files with collections of testCaseObjects currently supported are 'positiveTests.json' and 'negativeTests.json', but more could be added if the Test file is modified accordingly.
 The testCaseObjects contain properties that are used to identify a particular test, along with properties used to execute a test.

 Currently, testCaseObjects schemas exist for GET and POST requests testing, and follow the following format:

 #### GET